 This data shows that black people were 2.9 times more likely to be killed by police officers than white people in the United States, and that police killed 12 more people in 2021 compared to the previous year.
 Out of all 50 states, New Mexico had the greatest number of police killings, with 12.75 per million residents.

 Police Brutality is a Human Rights Violation

 Every person has the right to liberty, security and freedom from discrimination, something that police brutality directly infringes upon.
 There are strict laws that govern the circumstances under which police officers are allowed to exhibit excessive force, for both civilians and prisoners.
-When a police officer uses force outside of these laws and standards, he or she is directly infringing upon the civil rights of others.
+When a police officer, prison guard, or other law enforcement officer uses force outside of these laws and standards, he or she is directly infringing upon the civil rights of others.

 Police officers have an obligation to protect the right to life and to keep their communities safe.
 International law relating to police use of force states that lethal force should only be used as an absolute last resort, such as when the officer is threatened by serious injury or death.

 Several prominent cases of police brutality have prompted investigations and a call for reform within police departments nationwide.
 We’re going to examine each of these cases and show how racial discrimination and the lack of restraint by police officers resulted in wrongful death.
 In many of these cases, the victims were unarmed and not a direct threat to police officers.

 The George Floyd case received widespread media attention in the United States and sparked protests across the country beginning in May 2020.
 Floyd was a 46-year-old black man who was murdered by police officer Derek Chauvin after being arrested for using a suspected counterfeit bill.
 Chauvin knelt on the neck of George Floyd for more than nine minutes while he was lying face-down on the street, handcuffed.